Google Keep Review

 Because it is completely free, offers unlimited storage capacity, and has many helpful features seen in paid note-taking apps, Google Keep is incomparable in terms of pricing.

-On the one hand, Google Keep’s UI is great because it’s so simple.
-On the other hand, it’s possibly too simple.
+Google Keep’s user experience is characterized by its simple UI, which can be both an advantage and limitation.
 Other note-taking apps, such as Evernote, offer a completely decked-out interface, giving you more options to choose from.
 That said, Google Keep’s simple layout makes it easy to see what’s what.

 Though there is no desktop client, the Chrome app pretty much replaces the need for one.
 To get it, you’ll need to download the Chrome web browser, if you haven’t already.
 Alternatively, the browser version offers a similar experience.